opulo-inc/ohai/docs/v2-v3_spare_parts/vac-and-valve-set-v3/index.md

 	<img src="img/image16.webp" width="60%"/>

 	<img src="img/image17.webp" width="60%"/>

+### Roll and Finish

-4. Roll up the packaged components to eliminate wasted space in the bag
+1. Roll up the packaged components to eliminate wasted space in the bag
-5. Seal the roll together by using the exposed backside of the LumenPnP Vacuum Pump and Valve Set bag label as a tape
+2. Seal the roll together by using the exposed backside of the LumenPnP Vacuum Pump and Valve Set bag label as a tape

 	<img src="img/image18.webp" width="60%"/>